leonyuhanov/WIFI_System_Manager/README.md

 SET ESP SPIFS size to 2MB

+1. Download & Install the ESP8266 SPIFS File Upload uitlity https://github.com/esp8266/arduino-esp8266fs-plugin
-1. Upload to ESP8266 with "ERASE ALL FLASH CONTENTS"
+2. Upload to ESP8266 with "ERASE ALL FLASH CONTENTS"
-2. Wait for SPIFS init(format takes 5-10 Seconds) on serail monitor. the esp will reboot after its created its default file system
+3. Wait for SPIFS init(format takes 5-10 Seconds) on serail monitor. the esp will reboot after its created its default file system
-3. Use FS manager to upload the file "index" in the data folder(ill remove the html its just there for ui testing)
+4. Use FS manager to upload the file "index" in the data folder(ill remove the html its just there for ui testing)
-4. Manualy restart the ESP via reboot push button
+5. Manualy restart the ESP via reboot push button

+# How to upload to your ESP2
+1. Download & Install the ESP32 SPIFS File Upload uitlity  https://github.com/me-no-dev/arduino-esp32fs-plugin/releases/
+2. Upload the "index" file in the data folder
+3. Upload the INO to your ESP32 via the standard Arduino IDE method

 To load UI:
 1. Connect to the ESP network